Qt1980/reading-notes/README.md

       - Class Collaboration
       - Webpage Building

-Here's a quote from one of Tech Leaders I look at to find motivation and inspiration
+Here's a quote from Bill Gates, a Tech Leaders I look at to find motivation and inspiration

-      - "It's fine to celebrate success but it is more important to heed the lessons of failure."
-Bill Gates, Co-founder of Microsoft
+      >It's fine to celebrate success but it is more important >to heed the lessons of failure."
+Bill Gates, Co-founder >of Microsoft

 *201* TABLE OF CONTENTS